ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ScResult MyAgent::DoProgram(ScActionEvent const & event, ScAction & action)
 {
   // Class `ScAction` encapsulates information about sc-action.
 The provided
-  // action is action that the given agent interpretes right now.
+  // action is action that the given agent interpreters right now.
   // It belongs to `MyKeynodes::my_action` class.
   // Actions are copyable and movable. `ScAction` is derived from `ScAddr`.